jareyesda/IAHolidayCalendar/README.md

 ## Calendar UI Logic
 Because of a traditional calendar's grid pattern, I will use a UICollectionView to create the monthly calendar.
 Traditional calendars have 42 squares (in the case that a month starts and ends on a Saturday) - so I will populate my UICollectionView cells using a string array of 42 elements.
 The elements that do not correspond to the month's days will be populated with an empty string, whereas the rest will have their days respectively.

+When the user opens the app, viewDidLoad() will load the current month's and year's calendar.